YK7188/YK_Lab/05-Microsoft 365 Apps Deployment — Built-in vs ODT/README.md

 -- What I found during lab work

 “Unlike most applications, Microsoft 365 Apps (Click-to-Run) can be removed regardless of how they were originally installed, as the uninstall process targets the product configuration rather than the deployment source.”

+During testing, OneDrive was installed when deploying Microsoft 365 Apps using the Office Deployment Tool (ODT) packaged as a Win32 app, but not when using the built-in Intune deployment method.

 ## Final Note